Dixboi/AI-Expert/Theoretical/bnomial.md

 Finally, we have a stride of 2.
 This means the sliding window will move by two rows/columns every time, reducing each output dimension's size by half.

 Therefore, the final output size of the convolutional layer will be 29×29.

+## Familiar loss

+**Situation**

+Adriana is a Machine Learning enthusiast.

+She recently learned about "binary cross-entropy" during a colleague's discussion.
+Although familiar with various Machine Learning techniques, binary cross-entropy was new to her.

+She opened a book and started reading about this loss function.
+Unfortunately, there was a question she couldn't answer.

+Which neural network problems should use binary cross-entropy as their loss function?

+**Explanation**

+Binary cross-entropy is the loss function we use when training binary classifiers.
+When working on a binary classification task, we categorize every sample into two classes.
+For example, given images of dogs or cats, a binary classifier will decide whether a picture shows a dog or a cat.

+But binary classifiers aren't the only time we use binary cross-entropy.

+Binary cross-entropy is also the loss function we use in multi-label classification problems.
+These are problems where we categorize every sample into one or more classes.
+For example, organizing movies based on the type of content, for instance, violence, adult language, smoking, or sex, where each film could belong to one or more categories.

+In multi-label classification models, the output layer returns values independently.
+It's helpful to think of a model that outputs ten possible classes as a combination of ten different binary classifiers, and thus binary cross-entropy helps.

+Neither multi-class classification nor regression problems use binary-cross entropy.